 To work towards B2 standard of the CEFR (Common European Framework of Reference).

-Our aim, Covid-19 arrangements permitting, is one weekly blended session for 21 weeks, organised as:
+Weekly blended sessions for 21 weeks, organised as:

-Some independent study will also be set.
+- Some independent study will also be set

-Students are reminded that 1 credit = 10 hours of study, therefore the minimum expected amount of study is 240 hours, which averages over 10 hours per week.
+Students are reminded that 1 credit = 10 hours of study, therefore for a 30 credit module, the minimum expected amount of study is 300 hours, which averages over 10 hours per week.
 A substantial amount of independent study is therefore required.
-Students can make use of Moodle (a virtual learning environment) to facilitate this.
+Students can make use of Moodle to facilitate this.

-one Interim test (10%)
+Term 1: one interim test (10%)

-- The Way to Russia: Russian language text-book - part 3 vol 1.
+Term 1: The Way to Russia: Russian language text-book - part 3 vol 1.
 Antonova V.E., Nakhabina M.M.
 St.Petersburg: Zlatoust.
 ISBN: 978-5-86547-504-0 (Term 1)

-- The Way to Russia: Russian language text-book - part 3 vol. 2.
+Term 2: The Way to Russia: Russian language text-book - part 3 vol. 2.
 V.Antonova, M.Nakhabina.
 St. Petersburg: Zlatoust.
 ISBN: 978-5-86547-522-4 (Term 2)

-The stimulus material (aural, written and visual) will not only provide the basis for consolidation of Russian grammar but also give the students further insights into everyday life in the Russian speaking countries.
+This module offers students the opportunity to practise their communication skills, both listening and speaking, in order to take part in conversation and discussion in a range of predictable social and work-related contexts.
+The stimulus material (aural, written and visual) will not only provide the basis for consolidation of Russian grammar but also give the students further insights into everyday life in contemporary Russia.

 By the end of the module, students should be able to:

-- apply a basic knowledge of grammar appropriate to the level
+- apply knowledge of grammar appropriate to the level

-- understand extended speech in a variety of contexts, and the gist of most current affairs programmes and films (including implied meaning)
+- understand extended speech in a variety of contexts, and the gist of current affairs programmes and films

 - interact with fluency and spontaneity, and account for and sustain viewpoints